Find out about the history of Wintershall Manor and the Bishop’s Waltham Fair.

 Cuff Billett’s New Europa Jazz Band provides the entertainment and there is a children’s corner where little ones can plant seeds and colour pictures.

-The Bishop’s Waltham Garden Fair will be on Sunday 5th May 2019.
+The Bishop’s Waltham Virtual Garden Fair will be on Saturday 1st and Sunday 2nd May 2021.

 For more local garden fairs see www.solentgardenersfayre.org.uk

 In aid of St. John of Jerusalem Eye Hospital Group.